 Our third pale ale is the Radical Roots (formerly our Ginger Pale Ale) which we brew with, you guessed it, ginger.
 It’s a fresh, citrusy ale that makes a delicious aperitif and it’s also the only beer in the UK that’s Fairtrade certified.
 Try it with a spicy meal.

 Another of our beers that could be classed as a pale ale (because it’s pale in colour) is Tod’s Blonde (actually a blonde ale).
 It’s light, bright and a good alternative to lager and a brilliant beer pairing for fish and chips.
 Blonde ales are very pale with subtle hop and fruit aromas.

-Our bitter, Cragg Vale, is a medium-full bodied beer that’s crisp, fruity with a clean bitter finish.
+Our bitter, Cragg Bitter, is a medium-full bodied beer that’s crisp, fruity with a clean bitter finish.
 Bitter is an ale style brewed throughout Britain, traditionally cask-conditioned.
 They are termed ‘bitter’ to distinguish them from mild and brown ales.
 ‘Best’ bitters have traditionally been the brewers mainstay brand while ‘special’ bitters tend to be stronger or with particular ingredients, and we brew one of those too!
 Moor Ale is our beer inspired by and dedicated to the Yorkshire Moors.
 It’s red brown in colour and has smoked peat flavours and hints of moorland heather.
 Our very own unique take on an extra special bitter (ESB).